Ellen Rathje: Research

 Rathje's research focuses on the response to earthquakes of earth structures such as roads, dams, landfill disposal sites, and reclaimed land.
 This work includes the analysis of earthquake-triggered landslides and soil liquefaction through case histories and data obtained through remote sensing and site visits.

 She has also led the DesignSafe project for storage, data analysis, and data visualization of natural hazards in infrastructure engineering, published research connecting oil extraction with increased earthquake activity, and developed machine learning models to predict earthquake hazards.

 Recognition

 Rathje received the 2006 Earthquake Engineering Research Institute (EERI) Shah Family Innovation Prize, and the 2018 William B. Joyner Lecture Award of EERI and the Seismological Society of America.
-The American Society of Civil Engineers (ASCE) gave Rathje their Walter L. Huber Civil Engineering Research Prize in 2010, and their 2022 Ralph B. Peck Award, "for for advancements to seismic site response analysis through case histories, development of case histories to inform regional seismic assessments, and leadership promoting the electronic publishing of case history data".
+The American Society of Civil Engineers (ASCE) gave Rathje their Walter L. Huber Civil Engineering Research Prize in 2010, and their 2022 Ralph B. Peck Award, "for advancements to seismic site response analysis through case histories, development of case histories to inform regional seismic assessments, and leadership promoting the electronic publishing of case history data".
 She was named a Fellow of ASCE in 2016.

 She was named to the National Academy of Engineering in 2025, "for contributions to seismic slope assessment and site response analysis and the development of cyberinfrastructure for natural hazards engineering".